 Small Group Employment services are direct services that provide community employment opportunities in which the participant is working alongside other people with disabilities.
-The intent of this service is to support individuals in transition to competitive integrated employment.
-Small Group Employment may not be provided in a facility subject to Title 55, Chapter 2380 or Chapter 2390 regulations.
+The intent of this service is to support individuals in the acquisition of knowledge, skills and experiences that lead to competitive integrated employment, including self-employment.
+Small Group Employment occurs in a location other than a facility subject to 55 Pa.
+Code Chapter 2380 or Chapter 2390 regulations such as an integrated industry, business, or community setting.
 Small Group Employment does not include Supported Employment services.
 Participants must be paid at least minimum wage and the compensation must be similar to compensation earned by workers without disabilities performing the same work.

 Small Group Employment options include: mobile work force, work station in industry, affirmative industry, and enclave.
+Each of these options are delivered in integrated business, industry or community settings that do not isolate participants from others in the setting who do not have disabilities.
+Services must be provided in a manner that promotes engagement in the workplace and interaction between participants and people without disabilities including co-workers, supervisors, and customers, if applicable.
 Small Group Employment services are only billable when the participant is receiving direct support during the time that he or she is working and receiving wages through one of these service options or during transportation to a work site.